 These two differences from the recursive definition of evaluation have the important consequence that the analysis is linear in time with the size of the s-expression under consideration including all its descendants – contrast this with evaluation, which may take infinite time.

-Forms which are not well formed, such as a list-expression representing an if-form with any other number than 4 elements, may be stored in a special malformed-form.
+Finally, a word on the well-formedness of forms: for forms which are not well-formed, such as a list-expression representing an if-form with any other number than 4 elements, a special malformed-form is constructed.
 For malformed forms we do not recurse.

-The fact that this analysis is recursively defined might seem to imply that an analysis of a list-expression always recurses into all elements of that list.
-However, this is not the case: not each sub-expression of an analyzed s-expression is subjected to further form-analysis.
+Nota bene: the fact that the analysis is recursively defined does not imply that an analysis of a given list-expression always recurses into all elements of that list.
+Instead, the paths of recursion are dependent on the form currently under consideration.
+In particular, the following sub-expressions are not subjected to further form-analysis at all:

 - the form-identifying atoms (